 How to spend the holidays at the hospital or alone

 Planned surgeries or treatments don’t come to halt because of Christmas (though, they may be affected so make sure to be in the loop about your treatment, medication, and potential changes before the holidays so that you’re prepared and in control).
 Some of you might be spending the holidays in hospital or alone because of treatment.
 Fret not!
-Though it may feel different, find comfort in the fact that Christmas is different for everyone this year.
 Here are some tips to make the days feel a bit brighter, and hopefully less dreadful.

 Make sure to check out our these concrete tips to cope with spending the holidays in isolation as well.

 Improve your mental health by engaging in relaxing activities that bring you joy

 It may sound funny, but in our performance-driven world, we often have to allow ourselves time to relax and tell ourselves that it’s okay to relax.
 Time in the hospital or in forced isolation may not feel very relaxing because a.) it may not be and b.) odds are you didn’t choose it, and that can be frustrating.
 However, it may help to shift your mindset to finding ways to enjoy it or make the most of it, even if you feel limited or if relaxing looks differently than it used to pre-cancer.

 Here come some suggestions, take them or leave them.
 Watch your favorite movie or a tv-show that you know no one else wants to watch but you’re intrigued by.
 If you’re at home, make some food you know you enjoy, play some music that lifts your spirits, and don’t be afraid to turn up the music and get funky.
 If you play an instrument, pick it up and dabble a bit.
 Or, self-teach yourself a simple trick or hobby that you’ve been interested in (you can learn so much from Youtube tutorials).
 Sleeping can also work wonders.